bretonr/Icarus/Examples/Example1/README.rst

     - Column 5 = Uncertainty on the band calibration
     - Column 6 = data filename

+example1.py:
-+ example1.py: The example script itself.
+    The example script itself.

+generate_data_example1.py:
-+ generate_data_example1.py: A script to generate mock data used by the example.
+    A script to generate mock data used by the example.
 In real life, one would replace mock_g.txt and mock_i.txt by real data files.

+mock_g.txt:
-+ mock_g.txt: File containing the g-band data.
+    File containing the g-band data.
 Should be at least three columns.

     - Column 0 = orbital phase
     - Column 1 = flux/mag
     - Column 2 = flux/mag uncertainties

+mock_i.txt:
-+ mock_i.txt: File containing the i-band data.
+    File containing the i-band data.
 Should be at least three columns.

     - Column 0 = orbital phase
     - Column 1 = flux/mag
     - Column 2 = flux/mag uncertainties

+photometric_bands:
-+ photometric_bands: Directory containing atmosphere data files like the ones available from http://phoenix.ens-lyon.fr/simulator.
+    Directory containing atmosphere data files like the ones available from http://phoenix.ens-lyon.fr/simulator.

+How to
 ===========================
-1. You should generate mock data using: ipython generate_data_example1.py
+1. You should generate mock data using:

+>>> ipython generate_data_example1.py

 This will update the mock_g.txt and mock_i.txt files.

 2. Run the example script:

-ipython --pylab example1.py
+>>> ipython --pylab example1.py

 This should run some basic data fitting and generate a plot.